 You would be expected to commit no more than 18 days a year.
-This includes attendance at Council meetings and, from time to time, involvement on working groups when needed.
+This includes preparation for and attendance at all Council meetings, an annual appraisal, training and development and involvement on working groups or shortlisting and interview panels.
 Also includes appointment to at least one of the following three Council committees: